sumnerevans/sumnerevans.com/content/pages/contact.rst

 * **Keybase:** I'm jsve_ on Keybase.
 * **PGP Keyservers:** You can find my `key on a keyserver <keyserver_>`_.
 Just search for my email.
-I recommend using http://keys.gnupg.net because the MIT one is overloaded all the time it seems.
+I recommend using http://keys.gnupg.net because the MIT keyserver is overloaded all the time it seems.
 * **Right here:**

   My full GPG Key ID is::

       3F15 C22B FD12 5095 F9C0 7275 8904 527A B500 22FD

-  You can download my public key here: |pubkey|_
+  You can download my public key here: |pubkey|_.

 .. _jsve: https://keybase.io/jsve
 .. _keyserver: http://keys.gnupg.net/pks/lookup?search=me%40sumnerevans.com&fingerprint=on&op=index